- Reservicing Buckingham Palace

 The West Wing, facing the garden and State rooms will be progressed incrementally throughout the last eight years of the Programme to enable the palace to remain open to more than 500,000 visitors over the summer months as usual.

-The principal financial benefits are delivered through savings on utilities, commercial rent from office accommodation in St James's Palace and enhanced facilities fees from a longer summer opening and additional private tours.
+The reservicing project will reap financial benefits, through savings on utilities, commercial rent from office accommodation in St James's Palace and enhanced facilities fees from a longer summer opening and additional private tours.

 The cumulative total of financial benefits each year on completion of the programme is estimated at £3.4m.